bysensa/componentt/README.md

 simplify the use of Intent and Action in an application.

-The first thing to do is to add library import and replace inheritance from State with inheritance from Component
+The first thing to do is to add library import and replace inheritance from State with inheritance from ComponentState

 ```dart
 import 'package:componentt/componentt.dart';